-To illustrate the points in this blog’s title I’ll use The Alpha’s Edge, a shapeshifter short story I just finished writing.
+To illustrate my point about story magic I’ll use The Alpha’s Edge, a shapeshifter short story I just finished writing.

 The Alpha’s Edge observes the Aristotlean principle of the unity of time and action (plus place).
 It takes place in a 24-hour time period on one street in London and involves an intertwined murder mystery-romance.
 At 28,000 words, it has 9 full chapters, 2 short final chapters and an Epilogue.